-Setting up the Runscope Python script
+Set up the Python Script

 You can find the sample script in our GitHub:

-If you're integrating this into your project, I highly recommend either forking it to your own repository, or adding these files to a separate folder.
+If you're integrating this into your project, we highly recommend either forking it to your own repository, or adding these files to a separate folder.
 That way, you can prevent your build from breaking in case there's an update to the repository.

-Integrating the Script with CircleCI
+Integrate the Script with CircleCI